 Prior to beginning work, insurance certificates that comply with the requirements shall be furnished to Consultant’s Project.
 Not less than 30 days written notice to Consultant is required of any cancellation, or reduction of limits in the policy.

 Subconsultant shall not perform any work until all insurances are in place.
-One week prior to start of said work, subconsultant shall submit a Certificate of Insurance showing GF and client as additional insured on coverages A & B below and identifying the project number on the certificate of insurance with the following minimum requirements identified below (or higher limits if required by the terms and conditions of the Client agreement) to:
+One week prior to start of said work, subconsultant shall submit a Certificate of Insurance showing GF and client as additional insured on coverages A & B below and identifying the project number on the certificate of insurance with the following requirements identified below (or higher limits if required by the terms and conditions of the Client agreement) to:

 Gannett Fleming, Inc.